Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Conclusion

+LLMs are poised to continue proliferating and permeating research.
+While LLMs present potential opportunities for assistance in some research tasks, they also surface potential tensions with the values of qualitative research.
+In this climate, we document a sociotechnical breakdown: the functionality of \textit{tooling} is insufficient to reliably preserve participant privacy, the \textit{guidelines and norms} lag behind, and the \textit{social context} increasingly incentivizes the broad use of AI across surfaces.
+Active, intentional consideration from researchers on issues like privacy and model bias in advance of task selection, coupled with thoughtful tool design, can help to maintain agency as researchers decide appropriate uses for LLMs.
+We synthesized current uses, tensions, and ethical challenges into a set of choices for the intentional incorporation of LLMs in qualitative research.
+We hope that this paper will empower qualitative researchers to leverage LLMs confidently, and even creatively, for their work if they choose.

-We thank James Eschrich for their formative contributions to the scope, literature, and analysis in this piece.
-We also thank Mor Naaman, Emily Tseng, and Louise Barkhuus for their perspectives on this work.
+\begin{acks} We thank James Eschrich for their formative contributions to the scope, literature, and analysis in this piece.
+We also thank Mor Naaman, Emily Tseng, Louise Barkhuus, and students and staff at the MIT Center for Constructive Communication for their perspectives on this work.
 We thank the participants of the ``LLMs as Research Tools" workshop at CHI 2024 for their contributions that informed the direction of this work.
+We acknowledge that we used ChatGPT and Elicit to find specific works of related literature, which we then verified from source documents. \end{acks}